biojava/biojava.github.io/wiki/BioJava:CookBook3:NCBIQBlastService.md

-Using the interfaces found in package org.biojava3.ws.alignment should allow extensions to other remote alignment services like FASTA and Blast at EBI, which use web services.
+Using the interfaces found in package org.biojava3.ws.alignment should allow extensions to other remote alignment services like FASTA and Blast at EBI, which use more classic web services.

 **WARNING (as of early February 2011):**